gserpa24/recipes/README.md

 # HTML Proyect about recipes
-This is a HTML Proyect about recipes using HTML Basic.
+This is an HTML project about recipes using Basic HTML.